thinkcompany/think_dev-standards/development-standards/performance.md

 Images are inline elements and content must flow around them.
 Embedding the image dimensions in the markup via the width and height attributes will help the browser do less processing to determine the layout and will eliminate the reflow drawing that can occur as content is loaded and parsed.
 This only works for static designs however.

 When implementing a responsive design, let the CSS control the image size rather than using HTML width and height attributes.

-## Load Content via AJAX
-Many sites with dynamic displays (carousels, tabs) contain content that is not initially visible and may not be shown to some devices (like mobile phones).
-When it makes sense, this content should be loaded via AJAX – either after the page has loaded or when it is needed.
-This helps keep the size of the HTML document small.

 ## Third Party Code